kstrafe/Cxy/documentation/rationale.md

     extern glocal 32u object_count;

-What's actually quite useful is that it can read and/or write its own object count used within a pure subtree.
+What's actually quite useful is that it can read and/or write its own object count used within a pure sub-tree.
 It can also read/write the global object count.
 Is it useful to know this?
 I suppose it's a little more comforting from the programmer's standpoint to see "glocal" instead of nothing.
 That means it's probably not a terribly dangerous object to read or write from.